jpindyk/jpindyk/README.md

 ## Hi there 👋
 ### About me 😄

-🎓 Recently, I have finished one-year postgraduate studies **Software Enginerring** at University of Information Technology and Management in Rzeszów, where I worked on my tech and soft skills.
+🎓 Recently, I have finished one-year postgraduate studies **Software Engineering** at University of Information Technology and Management in Rzeszów, where I worked on my tech and soft skills.
 I'm still developing my abilities by building projects.

 🔎 Currently, I'm looking for job as **junior java developer** with the chance to expand my knowledge and develop my skills.